Sibanthracite Group: Corporate social activities

 Corporate social responsibility is an important area in the activities of Sibanthracite Group.
 The companies of The Group, carry out social and charitable programs in the region.
 Sibantracite supports and helps the development of the hockey movement in Novosibirsk region.

-The Group is one of the founders and a permanent partner of the Novosibirks Siberia hockey club.
+The Group is one of the founders and a permanent partner of the Novosibirsk Siberia hockey club.

 Sibanthracite Group implements a comprehensive program to support education in the Novosibirsk Region.

 With the support of the Government of the Novosibirsk Region, it is implementing a program for the training of personnel for the mining industry of the region, together with the Ministry of Education and five leading universities in the region.

 Siberian Anthracite is a partner of the Regional Educational Center for the Identification and Development of Talented Children Altair - the Siberian branch of the educational center Sirius.

 With the support of Sibanthracite in the Novosibirsk region, the federal educational project "Teacher for Russia" is being implemented since 2020.

 The Group implements a long-term social project in Kuzbass — the support of the Shors, a small indigenous ethnic group.

-With support of Kiyzassky Opencast LLC, a textbook of the Shor language for the first grade has been prepared, which will enter schools in the Kemerovo region by September 1, 2020.

 Sibantracite Group pays considerable attention to the environmental issues.
 Group companies implement environmental programme, which includes eco-monitoring in the regions of presence.